darrenldl/sandboxing/README.md

 #### TODO

-- Make each sandbox use a separate user
+- Make each sandbox use a separate user (not sure yet)

 - Transition to syscall whitelist instead of blacklist

 #### WIP

-- Transition to generating runner code in C instead of shell script, to allow disabling shell binaries altogether
+- Discord AppArmor profile

 #### Index

+- `aa-profiles/` contains the generated AppArmor profiles
 - `gen/` contains the OCaml code responsible for generating the bubblewrap scripts and generating seccomp BPF generator C code
+- `runners/` contains the generated runner C code
 - `scripts/` contains the generated bubblewrap scripts
-- `seccomp-bpf/` contains the generated seccomp BPF generator C code
+- `seccomp-bpfs/` contains the generated seccomp BPF generator C code
-- `aa-profiles/` contains the generated AppArmor profiles

-See `bw-script-gen/src/profiles.ml` for existing profiles
+See `gen/src/profiles.ml` for existing profiles

 Run `make run` in `bw-script-gen/` to generate scripts after making updates to the profiles